josueBarretogit/manga-tui/README.md

 manga-tui lang --set 'es'
 ```

-Check the available languages by running:
+Check the available languages and their Iso codes by running:

 ```shell